 The Damascus redevelopment project has been completed, and all development fees due and payable pursuant to the Agency Agreement between Hekemian Resources and Damascus Centre were paid in full prior to Fiscal 2014.
-Pursuant to the terms of the Management Agreement, Damascus Centre paid Hekemian & Co. leasing commissions in the amount of \$395,850 during Fiscal 2014 with respect to leasing activity at the Damascus Center, which is included in the \$2,671,000 of mortgage, leasing and other fees paid to Hekemian & Co. that is mentioned above.
+Pursuant to the terms of the Management Agreement, Damascus Centre paid Hekemian & Co. leasing commissions in the amount of approximately \$2,600 during the 2015 fiscal year with respect to leasing activity at the Damascus Center, which is included in the \$2,011,000 of mortgage, leasing and other fees paid to Hekemian & Co. that is mentioned above.